AdobeDocs/experience-manager-65.en/help/assets/adding-dynamic-media-assets-to-pages.md

 You can edit the following setting by tapping **[!UICONTROL Configure]** in the component.

-* **[!UICONTROL Viewer Preset]**&mdash;Select an existing viewer from the Viewer preset drop-down menu.
+* **[!UICONTROL Viewer Preset]** - Select an existing viewer from the Viewer preset drop-down menu.
 Use Video360VR for end users who use virtual reality glasses.
 Includes basic video playback controls and social media features.
 Use Video360_social which includes basic video playback controls.
 Video rendering is done in stereo mode.
 Manual point-of-view control is off but gyroscopic control is on.
 There is no social media features.

 If the viewer preset you are looking for is not visible, check to ensure that it is published.
 You must publish viewer presets before you can use them.
 See [Managing Viewer Presets](/help/assets/managing-viewer-presets.md).